How can I obtain an application package?

 At what point is a background investigation conducted?
 Do I need one to apply?

 The pre-employment background suitability investigation is not initiated until an applicant is approved to move onto the final phase of the selection process and successfully completes the medical screening.
 No background investigation is needed prior to that.
 The suitability investigation is completed even for applicants who have a valid security clearance.
 Once the suitability investigation provides a positive outcome, the applicant is considered for open vacancies.

 Who does the pre-employment suitability investigation, and how long does it take?

-Pre-employment suitability investigations are conducted by the OSI unit closest to the selectee.
-The investigation takes approximately 60 days.
+Pre-employment suitability investigations are normally conducted by the OSI unit closest to the selectee.
+The investigation takes approximately 45-60 days.
 A key factor in the time it takes is the applicant's responsiveness.
 Applicants should act quickly to return the correct and accurate information in a timely manner.

 Are there any other security requirements?